 - Staff who work with pupils who have learning or physical disabilities and who have Intervention Plans and Individual Risk Management Plans may need to use specific techniques routinely to manage challenging behaviour.
-Such arrangements will be discussed with parents/carers in advance on an individual basis.
-All interventions will be routinely recorded. - Parents/ carers will be informed after a non-routine incident where physical intervention is used with their child.
+Such arrangements will be discussed with parents/carers in advance on an individual basis. - Parents/ carers will be informed after a non-routine incident where physical intervention is used with their child.